 Easy.
 Simple.
 Delicious.
 Make these cinnamon Stewed Apples to top SO many things!
-From pancakes, oatmeal, waffles and ice cream to baked brie, they can go sweet or savory.
+From pancakes, Creamy Oatmeal, waffles and ice cream to baked brie, they can go sweet or savory.
 This stewed apples recipe is vegetarian, vegan and gluten free. [ see VIDEO in recipe card ]

 Stewed Apples; A Fall Must Make!